How to Get a Raise as a Nurse

 This post is going to give you some actionable tips on how to get a raise as a nurse.

-We want to equip you with some tools to gain more confidence to ask for your raise and to help you be more successful when you do.
+We want to equip you with some tools to gain more confidence to ask for your raise.

 From Fast Company.
 This video helps to illustrate the right and wrong ways to ask for a raise.

 My Story of the First Time I asked for a Raise

 I'm going to tell you my story of the first time I asked for a raise.

 At the end of my story I'll highlight some teachable moments of what I could have done differently.